dsasser/elasticsearch-embeddings/README.md

 ./scripts/start-elastic.sh --build
 ```

-Once complete, you should be able to access Kibana by in at https://localhost:5601.
+Once complete, you should be able to access Kibana by in at http://localhost:5601.
 Use username  'elastic' and the `ELASTIC_PASSWORD` from your .env.

 ### Copy Certificates to Host
-Elasticsearch has TLS security enabled, and the initial setup created a self-signed certificate, which we need in order to use the the REST API.
-Run the below script to copy the certificates to your host system.
-The certificates will be copied to the `./certs` folder.
+We need the SSL and CA public signed certificates (produced by the initial Elasticsearch setup) in order to use the Elasticsearch REST APIs.
+Run the below script to copy the certificates to the `./certs` directory at the root of this repo.

 ```sh
 ./scripts/copy-certs.sh